Omega-Numworks/Omega-Guide/docs/cfw/omega.md

 ### Section I - Prepare recovery mode

-If your model is N0110, enter recovery mode by holding "6" and pressing "RESET".<br>
+If your model is N0110, enter recovery mode by holding "6" and pressing "RESET".<br/>
 If your model is N0100, enter recovery mode by plugging your calculator and pressing "RESET".

 ### Section II - Install Omega